Efficient evaluation of risk allocations: Numerical evaluation of risk allocations

-In peer-to-peer insurance pricing schemes, one is interested in computing a participant's contribution according to a risk-sharing rule.
+One is interested in computing a participant's contribution according to a risk-sharing rule in peer-to-peer insurance pricing schemes.
 The conditional mean risk-sharing rule, studied in, for instance, \cite{denuit2012convex}, is a popular choice, where the price for the $i$th participant is the expected contribution of risk $X_i$, for $i \in \{1, \dots, n\}$, given that the actual loss $S$ is $s$, that is,